xxsimoxx/stats-for-update-manager/readme.txt

 Plugins that queried Update Manager at least once in the last week are considered active.

 It also add the number of active installations in the plugin details.
-(See Filters section to tweak)
+See FAQ section to tweak.

 ## GDPR & Disclaimer